EstebanGarciaAr/consumerApiSpotify/README.md

 ## 📝 Development Notes

-✅ Login functional - login with API Spotify coming soon
+✅  Fully functional login with Spotify

-⚠️ Registration is visual only – logic not yet wired to Firebase

-🚧 Playlist saving/sharing functionality coming soon
+✅  HomePage displays artists, playlists, and tracks from Spotify ✅ Registration UI and logic connected to Firebase
+✅ Firebase integration completed
+✅ Users can download playlists shared by friends